FilipNest/filter/readme.md

 * pageSize - how many messages to show in one page.
 * database - the name of a JavaScript file to handle database queries/storage.
 Look at nedb.js for example functions.
 * fileSize - Max file upload size in bytes
+* data - Directory where the database and files will be stored

+You can pass any of these as arguments as well so `npm start port=100` for example.

 ## JSON feed of messages